Email FacebookTwitterMenu burgerClose thin

 Revocable Trusts

-A revocable trust is one in which the trust’s founder can change or end at any time.
-In a typical revocable trust, the founder has the authority to amend the terms, beneficiaries and assets at will.
+A revocable trust is one that the trust’s grantor can change or end at any time.
+In a typical revocable trust, the grantor has the authority to amend the terms, beneficiaries and assets at will.
 Individuals can use a revocable trust, sometimes known as a “living trust,” for a wide variety of reasons.
 This can include financial management, distributing money to family members and even planning for incapacitation.

 You might revoke a trust for an equally broad range of reasons.
 Most notably, as its founder, you might dissolve a revocable trust if you want to completely rewrite its terms or if the beneficiaries no longer need its assets.